VandhanaLude/ISEC6000-SecureDevOps-21322895-A1/README.md

 ## Overview

 This repository contains the configuration and deployment scripts for the Secure DevOps assignment using the Saleor platform.
 Saleor is a high-performance e-commerce solution built with Python and Django.
-The project involves deploying Saleor using Docker and Kubernetes, and integrating additional services for a complete e-commerce setup.
+The project involves deploying Saleor using Docker and Kubernetes, and integrating additional services for a complete e-commerce setup.In this assignment, the Saleor platform is utilized as a submodule.

 ## Repository Structure